HugoBruins/cancatchers/python/Plot everything/readme.md

 - pandas
 - numpy

-Now drop the code into a folder, and also drop LOGGER96.txt and map.png in that same folder, and run the code.
+Now drop code_for_plotting.py into a folder, and also drop your_cansat_data.txt and map.png in that same folder, and run code_for_plotting.py.

 ## How can I use my own text file name?